abbreviatedman/react-monorepo/01-intro-to-react/1d-conditional-rendering/exercise/readme.md

 ## Start Node Test Server

-6. In Terminal, type `npm start` to start a node test server.
-This should open a new tab in your browser to **localhost:3000**.
+6. In Terminal, type `npm run dev` to start a node server.
+This should give you a message that the Local is **localhost:5173**.
+This is a clickable link to open it in your default browser, but you can go to the URL manually if you prefer.

 ## Creating the App Component